List of Power Rangers Ninja Storm characters: Marah and Kapri

 Towards the end of the series, Marah and Kapri appeared to have hidden depths when they apparently arranged for Lothor's generals to overthrow him.
 It appeared that they were masterminds, merely hiding behind their ignorance, but this was soon revealed to be a ploy by Lothor himself.
 He was using them to destroy all of his own generals, and add their power to the Abyss of Evil, which would overflow and destroy the world.
 When their usefulness was at its end, though, Lothor betrayed them too and left them aboard the Dark Ship as it was about to explode.
 This led to them helping to free the captive Ninja Students and paved the way for their redemption.
 When they begin training at the Wind Ninja Academy, Marah was seen in a ninja suit with an orange stripe (presumably meaning fire) and Kapri in a similar one with a pink stripe (presumably meaning ice).
 In Power Rangers Dino Thunder, though shocked by Lothor's return, Marah and Kapri tricked him into letting them rejoin his cause.
 They show their true colors in helping free both Sensei Watanabe and the Ninja Students.
 Both Kapri and Marah share a bonding moment with Cam, while Lothor watches on in disgust after realizing he had been duped.
 This leads to him and Mesogog to fight against one another.

-Kapri's powers include teleportation, clothes transformation, energy projection, martial arts skils and shielding.
+Kapri's powers include teleportation, clothes transformation, energy projection, martial arts skills and shielding.
 She can project ice frost, control her sword while attacking her enemies, and can blow her enemies away with her breath.
 Marah's powers consist of energy projection, combat techniques, shielding, flight, clothes transformation, and weapon-hand extension, martial arts skills and teleportation.

-Marah is portrayed by Katrina Devine while Kapri is portrayed by Katrina Browne.

 Kelzaks

 The Kelzaks are Lothor's foot soldiers.
 They have black bodies, black pony-tails, and red Serpent-faces.
 They normally domesticate swords and clubs as weapons.

-In "The Wild Wipeout," the Kelzaks are shown to be co-existing with humans alongside the known monsters up to this episode.
+In "The Wild Wipeout," the Kelzaks are shown to be co-existing with humans alongside known monsters.
 Some Kelzaks help Mayor Lothor and his allies fight the Evil Ninja Rangers.